waidyanatha/openeew-detection/README.md

 ### Python
 This repo contains python [scripts](/scripts) which subscribes to `/traces` and runs 2 processes against each incoming message; an STA/LTA, and a PGA trigger.

-### Javascript
+### JavaScript
-The [openeew-nodered README]( https://github.com/openeew/openeew-nodered) contains an example of how to implement the PGA algorithm in Javascript.
+The [openeew-nodered README]( https://github.com/openeew/openeew-nodered) contains an example of how to implement the PGA algorithm in JavaScript.